San Giobbe, conversion of a vernacular house in Calle delle Beccarie for public housing

-The challenge was to prove that a restoration based on an historically expert study of the building, aiming to conserve all possible original elements and carried out with traditional materials and techniques, need not cost more than a commercial, more destructive restructuring.
-Wherever possible the original terrazzo floors have been retained, which, using lime mortar are flexible, allowing movement (modern developers tend to use concrete flooring, which cracks due to its rigidity).
-The window frames and doors have also been retained and the walls have been plastered with lime plaster throughout.
-An innovative approach was taken to countering the rising damp, by washing the corrosive salts from the original brickwork (see below) rather than replacing it with new, industrial bricks.
+The aim was to show that a restoration drawing on close study of the building, conserving original elements and using traditional materials and techniques, need not cost more than a commercial, more destructive restructuring.
+Wherever possible the original terrazzo floors were retained, with the lime mortar allowing the flexibility and movement needed in Venice, unlike the developers’ choice of concrete flooring.
+The window frames and doors were retained and lime plaster was used for walls throughout.
+To counter rising damp corrosive salts were washed from the original brickwork, rather than introducing new bricks.